 Early theater began with candles, then moved on to oil lamps.
 Theater lighting was revolutionized by the invention of the light bulb, a longer-lasting and less flammable option.
-Advances make use of theater specific and special effects lighting.
+Advances in lighting technology continue to aid theatrical and special effects lighting.
 Dance events use many types of bulbs, such as LED effects lights and strobe light systems, that are computer-programmed to flash and change color.

-Light bulbs are a cornerstone of outdoor advertisement, especially at night.
-Signs use light bulbs in many ways; as simple illumination, to backlight sign lettering, or as a flashing attention-getter.
-Signs use many types of bulbs, including LED, fluorescent and incandescent lights.
+Light bulbs are a cornerstone of outdoor advertising, especially at night.
+Signs use light bulbs in many ways: as simple illumination, to backlight sign lettering, or as a flashing attention-getter.
+Signs use many types of bulbs, including LED, fluorescent, and incandescent lights.

-Las Vegas is a testament for the allure of light bulbs--some casinos have thousands constantly flashing to draw customers their way.
+Las Vegas is a testament for the allure of light bulbs — some casinos have thousands of flashing lights to draw customers their way.
 The Luxor's famous light beam shoots straight up into the sky with the power of 39 Xenon light bulbs.
 The Neon Museum in Las Vegas houses a graveyard of old signs, which used neon bulbs to garner tourist attention.

 Lights are used outside to make things visible and keep people safe.
-You can see light bulbs in street lamps, at bus stops, in parking lots and at the gas station, its hood aglow with bright fluorescent bulbs plastering the area above your head.
+You can see light bulbs in street lamps, at bus stops, in parking lots, and at the gas station — its canopy aglow with bright fluorescent bulbs plastering the area above your head.
 Light bulbs are used to keep areas safe by making them visible and uninviting to potential criminals.

 Light bulbs are used in the cars we drive, and should be used on your bicycle if you ride at night.
 They are used in car headlights, as well as in the dome light.
 Some cars have a light bulb in the glove compartment or storage console.
 There also may be one in the trunk.